coxmediagroup/uidev-assignment-extended/README.md

 ###Directions:

+####Bootstrap framework

+Your webpage will support the four breakpoints indicated in the mockups located in the unidev-assignment/comps folder.

 ####Feed data

 Your page will load data into the More Stories content area of the page via the dynamic data-binding library of your choice.